ychaim/coinffeine/Exchange-algorithm.md

     other currency more than the currency they are holding (that is, they percieve the exchange at the proposed exchange rate as benefitial for them).

+You can check and play with the code that we have used to model the different scenarios on the [contract-analysis](https://github.com/Coinffeine/contract-analysis) repository.

 ### Technical details and proof

 We can model the exchange as a combinatorial game (that is, a sequential game